Mon – Sun: 24/7 Plumbing

 Use a commercial dishwasher’s highest heat settings to dissolve more grease.
 Let degreasing soap soak heavily soiled pans before washing.
 Wipe away as much grease residue as possible into a container for proper disposal before hand washing cookware.
 Collect unused cooking oils, trimmings, and drippings in grease bins, not down drains.

-Proper training is key to changing disposal habits.
+Proper training is critical to changing disposal habits.
 Ensure staff understand the costly damage of letting FOG flow down drains.
 Implement protocols and training on grease disposal and trap maintenance compliance.
 Bring in professional services for kitchens with high grease volumes.
 Licensed experts follow environmental practices for grease evacuation and disposal.

 Keep Your Kitchen Compliant and Clog-Free